MARTIMM/BSON/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable*.

+* 0.9.28
+  * Bug fix concat Buf arrays.
+Changes caused by changes in perl 6
 * 0.9.27
   * Perl6 bug fixed, workarounds removed
 * 0.9.25.1
   * Need to reprogram parts in Document caused by bugs/changes in perl6.
 * 0.9.25